 What does someone who has never set foot in New York, never mind in one of its bodegas, know about bodega egg and cheese sandwiches?

 Nothing.
 And everything.
 Because by the power vested in me by an excessive pop culture consumption, I feel like I know bodegas the way I know corner shops*.
 I know their overcrowded counters, chocolate bars and energy drinks over spilling from the shelves.
-Chewy and shiny bagels, friendly owners, and coffee in Greek blue cups.
+Chewy and shiny bagels, coffee in Greek blue cups.
 Egg and cheese sandwiches.

 After seeing infinite pictures of said sandwiches on Instagram, I developed a certain kind of obsession which I am known to develop.
 The kind of search for the perfect version of something which finds me whisking and frying up eggs in the middle of the night, spending days thinking about egg to cheese ratio and obsessive scrolling-led research.